os512/spiced-project_1-/_instructions/q&a-bigbang-theory-content.md

 - Answer: The Pasadena Cheesecake Factory Apartments

-**2. Question:** Which character has a Ph.D. in astrophysics and often uses the catchphrase "Bazinga!"?
+**2. Question:** Which character has a Ph.D. in Theoretical Physics and often uses the catchphrase "Bazinga!"?

 - Answer: Sheldon Cooper